 So, your first tip is to work with the special events department in your destination city.
 They are the experts on those extra boxes that need to be checked and will help you consider things you may not think about.

 “I think the biggest thing people don’t think about is a parking plan.
 Where are people going to park?”
-Pittman said.
+Pittman asks event planners.
 “And emergency action plans – if something happens where EMS or the fire department is needed, have you thought about a plan for your attendees’ safety?”

 Restrooms, refuse and recycling are also often overlooked as they are rarely an issue for indoor venues.
 “Where is all your trash going to go?” she said.